Lukaszpg/pd2-sanctuary-of-exile-launcher/README.md

-# PD2 Sanctuary of Exile Launcher
+# PD2 Single Player+ Launcher

-This project serves as the launcher for [PD2 Sanctuary of Exile](https://github.com/Lukaszpg/PD2-Sanctuary-of-Exile), a single player, solo self found focused mod of [Project Diablo 2](https://projectdiablo2.com/).
+This project serves as the launcher for [PD2 Single Player+](https://github.com/Lukaszpg/PD2-Single-Player-Plus-mod), a single player, solo self found focused mod of [Project Diablo 2](https://projectdiablo2.com/).

 This launcher is based on marvelous work by Synpoo - original is available [here](https://github.com/synpoox/pd2-reawakening-launcher).